harbour/core/contrib/hboffice/Readme.md

 Compiling the project generates three binaries.

-* **officesdk.dll**/**libofficesdk.so**: Dynamic library that contains the C API and the link to LibreOffice.
+* **officesdk.dll**/**libofficesdk.so**: Dynamic library that contains the C API and the linkage to LibreOffice.
 In this way the links with LibreOffice-SDK are not propagated.
 On Windows, it must be compiled with Visual Studio (MinGW is not supported).

 * **officesdk.lib**: (Only in Windows) Static library with the .dll exported symbols.